 Here is another free WordPress plugin you can use …

-Raw HTML lets you disable automatic formatting like automatic paragraph creation and smart quotes, and use raw HTML/JS/CSS code in your WordPress posts.
+Raw HTML lets you disable automatic formatting like smart quotes and automatic paragraph creation, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.

-Raw HTML.
+Raw HTML – Plugin For WordPress.
 (Screenshot source: plugin website)

-You can see the problem if you switch over to the Text Tab …
+You can see what is causing the problem if you switch over to the Text Tab …